• Skip to primary navigation

 Instructions

 • In a bowl, add the yogurt, ginger-garlic paste, black pepper and sea-salt and whisk well.
 Add the chicken and make sure it is coated on all sides with this marinade.
-Let it rest for 10 minutes if you have the time.
+Let it rest for 10 minutes.

 • Cover the pan, lower the heat and cook until the gravy reduces and the oil separates (25 minutes).
 Stir once or twice.